Moayadhamdan/Tunify-Platform/README.md

 ### 1. Configure JWT Authentication

-- Add JWT authentication services in the `Startup.cs` file by configuring the `JwtBearer` options with the necessary parameters like the issuer, audience, and signing key.
+- Add JWT authentication services in the `Program.cs` file by configuring the `JwtBearer` options with the necessary parameters like the issuer, audience, and signing key.

 ### 2. Generate JWT Tokens